 Military Justice Mission

-Founded in 2003, the Center for Terrorism Law is a research center dedicated to the study of legal issues associated with antiterrorism and counterterrorism.
-Particular emphasis is given to cyberterrorism, bioterrorism, critical infrastructure and information assurance technologies.
-The goal of the Center is to examine current and potential legal issues related to terrorism in light of the challenge of achieving and maintaining a proper balance between national security and civil liberties.
-As a research facility, this goal is pursued through teaching terrorism law courses; professional exchanges such as symposia and consultations; writing, commenting on and publishing written materials; conducting training; and ensuring access to extensive information resources regarding terrorism.
+Founded in 2019, the Warrior Defense Project is a fully operational research center dedicated to the study of legal and policy issues associated with the military.
+Particular emphasis is given to assisting service members in need of legal services.
+As a research facility, this goal is pursued through teaching; professional exchanges such as symposia and consultations; writing, commenting on and publishing written materials; conducting training; and ensuring access to extensive information resources.

-The Center for Terrorism Law is an educational and working institution, which operates hand-in-hand with government, business and academia on a variety of legal matters associated with the Global War on Terrorism.
-It is our intent that over time, as a sufficient body of knowledge is developed, that the legal lessons learned in the Global War on Terrorism may become the basis for fixed templates to more efficiently manage the applicable legal issues.
+The Warrior Defense Project is an educational and working institution, which operates hand-in-hand with government, business and academia on a variety of legal matters associated with providing legal services to deserving service members.
+It is our intent that over time, as a sufficient body of knowledge is developed, that the legal lessons learned—while assisting service members in need—may become the basis for fixed templates to more efficiently manage the applicable legal issues of the future.

-The Center for Terrorism Law’s Military Justice Pro Bono Mission started in 2007 after Professor of Law Jeffrey F. Addicott, S.J.D., took the case of Master Sgt.
+The Warrior Defense Project continues the Military Justice Pro Bono Mission started in 2007 after Professor of Law Jeffrey F. Addicott, S.J.D., took the case of Master Sgt.
 Troy Anderson and Capt.
 Dave Staffel.
 The center was successful in exonerating Anderson and Staffel from a premeditated murder charge of an Afghan man.

 In 2011, the Center for Terrorism Law came to the defense of Lt.
 Joshua Waddell in its first case dealing with the Rules of Engagement.
 Waddell was exonerated for all perceived wrongdoing in the shooting of an enemy combatant.
 Though the Marine chain of command was not willing to discuss Waddell’s case, Addicott drew media and congressional attention to the abuse of Rules of Engagement practices.